AvirukBasak/flask-url-shortner/docs/REPORT.md

 There are a few points that were noted when building this project:

-- db init isn't the only was to intialise a flask database.
+- `flask db init` isn't the only was to intialise a flask database.
 - flask makes authentication very easy; there was no need to handle cookies.
 - commiting to a database may cause integrity error. one is supposed to rollback the database in such a case.
 - so try-except blocks were used to handle such scenarios